zakjan/luma.gl/dev-docs/RFCs/v8.1/gpu-accelerated-polygon-clipping.md

 All of above work uses more advanced Graphics APIs (such as OpenGL Compute Shaders, CUDA, SSBO, etc) and or not supported either by WebGL1 or WebGL2.
 This RFC proposes a method that can be implemented with in WebGL1 and WebGL2 limitations.

 ## Proposed Approach

 A texture based filtering can be implemented to perform PIP test on GPU.
 The idea is, user provided polygon(s) is triangulated and rendered to an offline frame buffer.
-And then given points are run through transform feedback loop, and each point is translated into the texture space above texture is sampled, result of this sample determines if the point is inside or outside the polygon.
+And then given points are run through transform feedback loop, and each point is translated into the texture space and above texture is sampled, result of this sample determines if the point is inside or outside the polygon.
 The texture size can be configured to control precession/speed.
 Bigger texture size has better precession while smaller texture size will have better speed.

 ## Proposed New Components

-### bboxFilter (ShaderModule)
+### `texturefilter` (ShaderModule)

-A new shader module is defined to perform, clipping of input points to a given bounding box.
+Provides shader functionality, for transforming input point to texture space and sample the texture to determine if the point is inside or outside the region defined by the texture.
+When performing polygon clipping, this texture is created by rendering polygons to it.

 - Uniforms:
-   - bboxOrigin (vec2)
-   - bboxSize (vec2)
+   - `bboxOrigin` (vec2)  // origin of the bounding box
-- Vs Function:
-  - vec2 isWithInBBox(vec2 point) : returns [flag, pointIndex]

-### textureFilter (ShaderModule)

-Requires `bboxFilter`.
-Provides a vertex shader function, the performs a sample instruction to determine if the point is with in the mask defined by texture or not.

-Forllowing uniforms are needed inaddtion to uniforms needed by `bboxFilter` module

-- Uniforms:
+   - `bboxSize` (vec2)  // Sizes in X and Y directions of the bounding box
-   - textureMask (sampler2D)
+   - `maskTexture` (sampler2D) // Texture created by rendering polygons
 - VS Function:
-  - vec2 isWithInTextureMask(vec2 point): returns [flag, pointIndex]
+     - `vec3 isWithInTextureMask(vec2 point)`: returns [flag, id, pointIndex]

 ### GPUPolygonFilter (JS Class) (WebGL2 only)

-Class that builds a texture mask from given set of polygons and performs transform feedback loop on given set of points and generates the results.
+Class that builds a texture mask from given set of polygons, performs transform feedback loop on given set of points and generates the results.
+It internally uses `texturefilter` shader module.

 #### Methods